kissmarks/kissmarks/README.md

-"the loneliness came back, way worse than i remember. i don't understand, i'm doing the right thing.
+"the loneliness came back, worse than i remember. i don't get it, i know i've done the right thing. . . you have to see that.